mediaexplorer74/Uno.ConwaysGameOfLife/README.md

 ## License

 Licensed under MIT, feel free to fork, modify and play with the project however you like!
-But I will appreciate if you share creations with me on [Twitter](https://www.twitter.com/mzikmunddev) 😉.

 ## .
 AS IS.
 No support.
 RnD only.